jdillard/personal-site/source/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 ## Itinerary

-Our original plan was a 3 day trip that started on Lopez Island, used [Jones Island State Park](https://parks.state.wa.us/525/Jones-Island) as a basecamp, and ended back on Lopez Island.
+Our original plan was a 3 day trip that started on Lopez Island, used [Jones Island State Park](https://parks.state.wa.us/525/Jones-Island) as a base camp, and ended back on Lopez Island.

 ![Salish Sea Itinerary](/assets/images/trips/kayaking-san-juans-itinerary.png "Salish Sea Itinerary"){: .shadow-5.oversized}{: loading="lazy"}<small><i>The original route we had mapped out based on [Steph Abegg's trip report](https://sites.google.com/stephabegg.com/washington/tripreports/sanjuans).</i></small>

-For reasons I'll cover later, we ended up using [Turn Island Marine State Park](https://parks.state.wa.us/295/Turn-Island) as a basecamp instead.
+For reasons I'll cover later, we ended up using [Turn Island Marine State Park](https://parks.state.wa.us/295/Turn-Island) as a base camp instead.
 Even though we didn't stick to the planned iternary it still ended up being a lot of fun and, more importantly, a great learning opportunity.

 ## Day 1 - Arrive at Lopez Island